SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 CatalogTypes and Registries
 ===========================

-The Sponge registry has been overhauled and ``CatalogType``s no longer exist.
+The Sponge registry has been overhauled and ``CatalogTypes`` no longer exist.

 In the previous system, objects had an awareness of their own identifier through the ``CatalogType#getId`` method.
 This generally restricted these types to only exist in one registry.
 In SpongeAPI 8, any object can be placed in